SEMI-FINALS AND FINALS WILL BE FULL GAMES

 - Commencement of play.
 The failure of a player to appear after a maximum of 30 minutes shall cause the player(s) in Singles or Pairs to forfeit the game to their opponent.
 In Triples and Fours, the reduced player rule will be applied.
 In Triples each player in the defaulting team will have 4 bowls.
 In Fours, the lead and second player use 3 bowls with the skip using 2 in the defaulting team.
 The defaulting team will have 25% of their score deducted from their final score.
 An order of play is held in the Steward's office.

-- If at the end of a Competition 2 hour match, there is a tie and a result is required, then a further end will be played to obtain a result and this will be the only time an encroachment into the following session will be permitted.
+e.
+If at the end of a Competition 2 hour match, there is a tie and a result is required, then a further end will be played to obtain a result and this will be the only time an encroachment into the following session will be permitted.
+If no one is using the rink prior to your match then start a little earlier to try and prevent an override if a match is drawn.

 - Score cards.
 Place your Score Card, when completed, into the ’Competitions’ box, not the League box.
 If you have been given a walkover, a card still needs to be completed showing/stating the walkover.
 Ensure the card has the name of the competition and team members names clearly entered.

 - Dress.
-Dress is as per the Club Dress Code, white shirts and grey trousers/skirts for all rounds less the Finals.
+Dress is as per the Club dress code, white shirts and grey trousers/skirts for all rounds less the Finals.
 In the Finals, Club shirts with greys are to be used.
+In the Winter Competitions, teams may prefer to play in whites in the Finals, however if this dress is agreed then all of the team must be in whites.

 - In the Finals all teams will be given different coloured ’FINAL’ bowls stickers to identify one team from the other.